Dundon takes over as Hurricanes' owner after sale closes

 ADVERTISEMENT

-Karmanos bought the Hartford Whalers in 1994 and moved the teamt south three years later.
+Karmanos bought the Hartford Whalers in 1994 and moved the team south three years later.

 Reports about another possible relocation have plagued the Hurricanes even as team officials and even Bettman have persistently and repeatedly denied them.
 Bettman said at the All-Star game in January that "the club is not moving" and NHL deputy commissioner Bill Daly echoed that sentiment by saying the league is committed to Raleigh in the same manner it has stuck with the Phoenix area during years of struggles for the Coyotes.